-You can also drag the effect to the Timeline and insert one or more images later.
+one or more images later.

 If you click on the colored frame, you can specify the settings for the effect in the Properties area.

-2 Mosaic and Circle mosaic settings
+To use the effect, you can drag it directly onto an image You can also drag the effect to the Timeline and insert Insert Mosaic effect 2 Mosaic and Circle mosaic settings

 Mosaic settings

 In the Properties window you can make the following settings for the Mosaic effect and the Circle Mosaic effect:

-- Number of rectangles or circles and rotation of rectangles - Width, color and Smooth border
+- Number of rectangles or circles and rotation of rectangles

+- Width, color and Smooth border

 3 Shape mosaic settings

 In the Properties window you can make the following settings for the Shape Mosaic effect:

 - Shape

 - Number, rotation and size of the selected shape

 - Background color and Smooth border

 Shape mosaic settings

 In our video "Es geht rund" you will find design ideas for your photos with the mosaic effect and the halftone effect.
 (Link address: aquasoft.de/go/mosaik)

-13.23 Reflection

-Reflection
+13.26 Reflection

-With this effect you can create a Reflection of an image or text object along a self-selected mirror axis.
+Reflection With this effect you can create a Reflection of an image or text object along a self-selected mirror axis.
 You can find the effect in the Toolbox under the Objects tab in the Live Effects area .
 1 Insert a "Reflection" effect VIDEO VISION STAGES